ArduPilot/ardupilot_wiki/dev/source/docs/learning-ardupilot-introduction.rst

 This page introduces the basic structure of ArduPilot.
 Before you get started you should work out what code exploring system you will use.
-You could just use a web browser and look at https://github.com/ArduPilot/ardupilot/ but you will probably get a lot more out of it if you use a good programmers IDE that allows you to find function, structure and class definitions and shows the code in a structured manner.
+You could just use a web browser and look at https://github.com/ArduPilot/ardupilot/ but you will probably get a lot more out of it if you use a good programmers IDE like the ones recommended :ref:`here <code-editing-tools-and-ides>`.

-Some suggestions are:

--  Eclipse on Windows, Linux or MacOS
--  Emacs on Linux, Windows or MacOS, with etags for finding code elements
--  Vim on emacs with ctags

-There are a lot of other IDEs available, and many of them are sufficiently customisable that they can handle something like ArduPilot nicely.
-If you have a favourite and have worked out how to make ArduPilot development a great experience then please consider contributing a wiki page on how to use it.

 Basic structure
 ===============